AbdelrahmanMohamed54/PythonProgrammingShowcase/README.md

 - Multithreaded image-to-ASCII conversion for improved performance.
 - Save generated ASCII art to a text file with file selection dialogue.

+## How to Run:

+- Each project folder contains its own README.md with specific instructions.
+- Ensure the required modules (e.g., Tkinter, time) are installed using `pip install`.

+## Contributions:

+Feel free to explore, contribute, or provide feedback.
+I appreciate collaboration and the opportunity to continuously improve my coding skills.

+## License

+This project is licensed under the [MIT License](LICENSE), allowing you to use, modify, and distribute the code.
+See the [LICENSE](LICENSE) file for details.

+Thank you for visiting and happy coding! 🚀🐍